This guide covers everything about Fast Track. Each section stands on its own. Tap any topic below to jump

 Cosmic Space

 Deep space with glowing nebulas, drifting stars, and floating geometric shapes.
-A calm yet mysterious atmosphere.
+A

 Choose how challenging the bots play.
 Higher difficulty means smarter, more aggressive opponents.